Are you a serial houseplant killer? I can help you!!

 aka: Low Light Houseplants

 For those of us without a green thumb, it can feel a little overwhelming to try and choose plants that we won’t accidentally kill.
 But, these houseplants require very little care and can survive in low-light situations or just with a plant light.
-If you are brand new to houseplants, my article about different natural light for plants within our home may be very helpful for choosing the right plant based on the natural light you have in your home.
+If you are brand new to houseplants, my article about different natural lights for plants within our home may be beneficial for choosing the right plant based on the natural light you have in your home.

 The plants that will do well in low-light rooms will most likely not produce flowers.
-They will grow slowly and most likely have large green leaves to catch as much light (food) as possible.
+Instead, they will grow slowly and most likely have large green leaves to catch as much light (food) as possible.

 These 10 houseplants are all beautiful, easy to care for, and will do well in low-light conditions and homes.